MeatSim/game-of-life/README.md

 # Conway's Game of Life
 Coded in Python as a *Head First Learn to Code* project.
-The MVC (Model View Controller) pattern separates
+The MVC (Model View Controller) pattern separates the user interface from the code used to compute future generations.
+The GUI (graphical user interface) is built using the `Tkinter` module.
 ## What is Life?
 ~~42.
 No, wait, that's the *meaning* of life.~~ [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulates cells that live or die according to four simple rules:
 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.